Batok: Butuanon, Surigaonon, and Kalagan

 The rulers of the Rajahnate of Butuan and the region of Surigao (pre-colonial Karaga) were among the first "painted" (tattooed) Filipinos encounted by the Magellan expedition and described by Antonio Pigafetta.

 Kagay-anon

 Tattoos were described among the mixed Visayan and Lumad settlements of Cagayan de Oro by Spanish priests in 1622.

 Sulodnon

 Visayan tattooing traditions only survive in modern times among the Suludnon people, a Visayan ethnic group that preserved some pre-colonial customs due to their relative isolation during the Spanish colonial era in the highlands of Panay.
 Both men and women are tattooed.
 The ink they use is made from the extracts of a plant known as langi-ngi (Cayratia trifolia) mixed with powdered charcoal.
 Soot may also be used.
 In contrast to the customs described by the Spanish, modern Suludnon tattooing do not indicate rank or accomplishments.
 Instead they are merely decorative, with the designs depending on the preferences of the recipient.

+Abaknon

+A 17th century illustration from the Dutch pirate Olivier van Noort depicts an Abaknon man from the island of Capul covered in tattoos.
+The Abaknon people are a subgroup of the Sama-Bajau peoples.
+They originated from the southern Philippines (allegedly Balabac Island, off the southern tip of Palawan).
+They migrated in the pre-colonial era to Capul in the Visayas Islands to avoid Islamization and becoming subjects of the burgeoning Moro Sultanates in their old homelands.
+They were assimilated into the neighboring Visayan cultures.

+Subanon

+The Subanon people were not recorded having tattoos.
+Though they have terms for tattoos (putik or lulik), due to contact with Visayans.